 This is despite the genocidal campaign waged by the united $tates where more than 100,000 soldiers occupied the country at the height of the troop surge.
 It is clear that amerikan power in Afghanistan is brittle, and without substance beyond the force of arms it employs.
 The Taliban, in their own open letter to the amerikan government, even stated that the occupation is the principal reason for the longevity of the war, and insisted that they have been prepared for many years for peace talks in the event of a full amerikan withdrawal.
 The Taliban, by their own admission, is popular because of their resistance to the amerikan occupation!
 The fact is that despite their complete political program for the reconstruction of the Afghan state, the one position that resonates near-universally with the Afghan people is the desire for an end to the occupation of their country.

-The Taliban has undergone a principal transformation since its formation in the early part of the war with the Soviet Union.
-The chief orientation of the group has shifted under the pressure of amerikan imperialism and the struggle against the occupation of their country toward one of national liberation and self-determination for the Afghan people.
+The Taliban has undergone a great transformation since its formation in the early part of the war with the Soviet Union.
+The overall orientation of the group has shifted under the pressure of amerikan imperialism and the occupation from one based mostly on religious and moral conservatism toward one rooted in the national liberation and self-determination of Afghanistan.
 It is this shift which has been responsible for the group’s increasing willingness to negotiate many of the conservative reactionary positions they hold.
 So far, what is absolutely non-negotiable has been the full independence of Afghanistan from imperialist domination.
 This is a transformation motivated by pressure exerted by the people of Afghanistan, as the Taliban has been transformed into an institution of their national liberation (or at least a candidate for whom they are willing to settle).
 For the left, this is not the reality most convenient for us or the social revolutionaries of Afghanistan, but it is the reality we are faced with nonetheless.
 Revolutionaries are never faced with ideal conditions as they “should” be, plucked fresh and spotless from the mind, but navigate conditions as they actually are.